Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Box Hill North had a median taxpayer income of $49,279 and an average of $72,804 in financial year 2022.
-Nationally, these figures are high compared to Greater Melbourne's median income of $54,892 and average income of $73,761 during the same period.
-By September 2025, estimates suggest a median income of approximately $55,271 and an average of $81,657 based on Wage Price Index growth of 12.16% since financial year 2022.
-The 2021 Census data shows household, family, and personal incomes in Box Hill North clustered around the 54th percentile nationally.
-Income distribution indicates that the largest segment comprises 28.2% earning $1,500 - 2,999 weekly, with a total of 5,520 residents falling into this category.
-This aligns with broader trends across the region where 32.8% fall within the same income bracket.
-Economic strength is evident with 30.4% of households achieving high weekly earnings exceeding $3,000, which supports elevated consumer spending.
-High housing costs consume 16.5% of income, but strong earnings place disposable income at the 60th percentile.
+The Box Hill North SA2 had a median taxpayer income of $49,279 and an average income of $72,804 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+Nationally, these figures are high, contrasting with Greater Melbourne's median income of $54,892 and average income of $73,761 in the same period.
+By September 2025, estimates based on Wage Price Index growth of 12.16% suggest a median income of approximately $55,271 and an average income of $81,657.
+The 2021 Census data shows household, family, and personal incomes in Box Hill North clustering around the 53rd percentile nationally.
+Distribution data indicates that the largest segment comprises 28.2% earning between $1,500 to $2,999 weekly (5,520 residents), consistent with broader trends across the region where 32.8% fall into this category.
+Economic strength is evident through 30.4% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+High housing costs consume 16.5% of income, but strong earnings place disposable income at the 60th percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income